jjarthur/media-box/README.md

 ## LXC configuration

+### Enable `nesting`
+Docker won't work by default in an LXC, you need to first turn `nesting` on.
+In Proxmox UI, go to `Options` of your container and enable `nesting` on in the `Features` row.
+You will need to reboot your LXC after for this to work.

 ### Mounting drives
 If you are running docker in an LXC, you will want to mount your data drives, e.g.: